axemanks/quart-example-app-blue-edge/challenges/01-React-Counter/01-react-counter-english.md

 ### Challenge Overview
 You'll implement a React Counter component step by step.
 We've provided an `ExampleCounter` as a reference implementation to guide you.

+**Project Location**:
+- We have created a new page for this challenge at:
+  `app/frontend/src/pages/ReactPage/ReactPage.tsx`
+- This page contains both the example and challenge components
+- You can access this page by navigating to `/react` in the application

 ### Learning Objectives
 1. Understand React functional components
 2. Master state management with `useState`